gonzalocarreteroh/MASA-OA/README.md

 ## Benchmark Evaluation with Ground Truth Detections

 This implementation is designed to evaluate the MASA-OA tracker on MOT benchmarks using **ground truth detections**.
-Currently, the repository includes setup for the MOT15 dataset.
+Currently, the repository includes setup for the MOT15 dataset as an example.
+You can add other benchmarks by following the same structure.

 ### Benchmark Data Structure